-- 1. Corrective action may be recommended when documentation indicates a pattern of inappropriate utilization or questionable quality of care. - 2.
-If corrective action does not resolve the problem, the Department shall initiate sanctions, as set forth in 10 CCR 2505-10, Section 8.076. - 3.
-Retrospective Review may be performed as a type of corrective action for an identified Hospital or client.
+- 1. The Department may require or recommend Corrective Action when documentation indicates a pattern of inappropriate behavior, including, but not limited to, improper billing, unwarranted utilization, or questionable quality of care. - 2.
+The Department may initiate sanctions, as set forth in 10 CCR 2505-10, Section 8.076 and Section 8.130 if the required Corrective Action is not implemented or the implemented Corrective Action fails to resolve the pattern of inappropriate behavior. - 3.
+Requirement to self-audit, Retrospective Reviews, and other actions as determined appropriate by the Department may be required or performed as a type of Corrective Action for an identified Hospital or client.